Deconstruction

 Therapy for people who

-Are leaving or questioning organized religion
+Are leaving or questioning institutions or organized religion

 Feel stuck between belief and disbelief